 On 4 June 1880 he transferred to Weedon Barracks in Northamptonshire.
 Five periods in hospital were to follow, the longest being for 51 days, resulting from conjunctivitis, bronchial catarrh and primary syphilis.
 He left Weedon on 14 Nov 1881.
 During the Census of April 1881, Thomas was recorded at Weedon Barracks.
 Strangely the Census calls him Henry Tattersfield.
 How can we know it was the same man?
 The Census states that he was “Handicapped.
 Blind in One Eye”.

-Twelve days after his last release from hospital, he was shipped back to India, arriving at Allmuck(?) on 2 Feb 1882.
+Shortly after his last release from hospital, he was shipped back to India on the Serapis, which departed on 29 Dec 1881.
+Once again, the Embarkation List names him as Henry.
+He arrived at Allmuck(?) on 2 Feb 1882.
 A month later he spent 42 days in hospital with ague, brought on by the “severe climate”.
 Four more periods in hospital followed, from debility and ague, after which, on 12 Oct 1882, he was “Recommended for a change to England” by the Surgeon Major.